bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.14.9 (6/9/2025)
+  - Add BullMQ heartbeat functionality to the SANS pipeline.
 - 1.14.8 (6/6/2025)
   - Updates to `pdb2crd.py` to properly patch protein chains with glycosylations present on the CTER.